Male vs Female Ball Pythons — How to Tell the Difference

 Is there a difference in husbandry for male and female ball pythons?

 The enclosure setup, handling routines, and general care requirements of male and female ball pythons are identical.
 The main difference in care will be the size of the enclosure.
-Adult ball pythons in general need a 40+ gallon enclosure at the absolute minimum, but since female pythons are slightly larger than males, they do best in 60+ gallon enclosures.

 Balling Off…

-There are no real personality or temperament differences when it comes to male vs female ball pythons.
+There are no real personality differences or temperament differences when it comes to male vs female ball pythons.
 The biggest difference and the one that matters the most is the ultimate size they will grow to as adults.

 Adult females are typically much larger than adult males, which impacts the size of the enclosure they need to be housed in as well as the size or quantity of the food they eat.
-Female ball pythons also need additional calcium supplements to stay healthy when they are laying eggs.
+Female ball pythons also need additional

-If you want a huge, six-foot ball python, then go with a female.
+If you want a huge, six-foot pet python, then go with a female.
 However, if you want a smaller, perhaps three- or four-foot long snake that loves a good handling session and is a tiny bit simpler to house and care for, then go for a male ball python!

-About The Author
+Author